OhanazzZ/Mit_and_Yit/README.md

 ```

 * https://mityit.herokuapp.com/review/:id :
-  * a **PATCH** request that modeifies an existing review to the user identifiable by the provided ID
+  * **PATCH** request - modify an existing review to the user identifiable by the provided ID
   * Input JSON file: the same data structure as review **POST** request